michaelpwest/phaser-typescript-template/README.md

 ---

 I created this Phaser 4 template for developers who want to build and deploy mobile games using [Phaser 4](https://phaser.io/) and [TypeScript](https://typescriptlang.org/).
-The template includes a range of useful features such as mobile deployment with a custom app icon, responsive scaling for all screen sizes, persistent settings storage, multiple locales support, and debugging options.
+The template includes a range of useful features such as mobile deployment with a custom app icon, responsive scaling for all screen sizes, persistent storage, multiple locales support, and debugging options.

 The default game is a simple tap to jump game where the aim is to avoid the oncoming obstacles.